Neopaganism: Exploring Ancient Spirituality

 Wicca: The Most Popular Neopagan Path

-Wicca, founded in the mid-20th century, is one of the most well-known Neopagan paths.
-Wiccans typically worship a God and Goddess, follow the Wheel of the Year (a series of seasonal festivals), and practice magic.
-Wicca places a strong emphasis on ethical conduct, with the Wiccan Rede stating, “An it harm none, do what ye will.”
+Wicca, one of the most well-known Neopagan paths, emerged in the mid-20th century.
+Wiccans typically honor a God and Goddess, celebrate the Wheel of the Year (a series of seasonal festivals), and often practice magic.
+A core principle in Wicca is ethical conduct, summed up in the Wiccan Rede: "An it harm none, do what ye will."
+This emphasizes personal responsibility and respect for all beings.

 Druidry: Connection to Celtic Traditions